 The Ngāti Kahungunu Iwi became incorporated under the Incorporated Societies Act 1908 on the 19th of December 1988, as Te Rūnanganui o Ngāti Kahungunu Incorporated.
 Six years later the authority, although financially strong, experienced political challenges that its governing body was unable to overcome on its own.
 After a short period, the organization was reborn on 9 December 1996 under the name Ngāti Kahungunu Iwi Incorporated.
 A newly elected Board resumed control of Ngāti Kahungunu Iwi affairs in May 1997.
 In 1998 the Board commissioned a team, comprising of Moana Jackson, Mereana Pitman and Mere Ruru assisted by Taanga Lawrence to undertake a constitutional review of Ngāti Kahungunu Iwi Incorporated.
 Their report, "Mā Te Rango Te Waka Ka Rere" is available at most libraries in New Zealand or on request from Ngāti Kahungunu Iwi Incorporated.

-Ngāti Kahungunu has the third largest Iwi population, The 2013 NZ Census and Local Government statistics show that 61,626 people or 9.2 percent of the Māori population, belong to Ngāti Kahungunu.
+Ngāti Kahungunu has the third-largest Iwi population, The 2013 NZ Census and Local Government statistics show that 61,626 people or 9.2 percent of the Māori population, belong to Ngāti Kahungunu.
 A large percentage of Kahungunu people reside outside the traditional iwi boundaries.
 Many more, not included in the census count, reside overseas.
 Geographically, Ngāti Kahungunu has the second largest tribal rohe in the country, from the Wharerata Ranges in the Wairoa District extending to the Remutaka Range in South Wairarapa.
 The coastal boundaries are Paritū in the North to Tūrakirae in the South.

-Charitable objectives of Ngāti Kahungunu Iwi Incorporated
+Ngāti Kahungunu Iwi Incorporated is a Charitable Organisation

 Promote or assist the education of members of Ngāti Kahungunu Iwi Incorporated.